 - Your Credit History - How many years have you had credit?

-- Credit Card Balances - How many accounts do you hold?
-How much do you owe on your accounts?
+- Balances on your Credit Cards - How many accounts do you hold, and how much do you owe on them?

-- Requests for Credit - How many times have lenders pulled your credit report for the purpose of lending you money?
+- Credit Inquiries - How many times have lenders pulled your credit report for the purpose of giving you a loan?

-FICO scores affect more than your ability to get a loan.
-They also affect your interest rate.
+Did you know?
+Credit scores are used for more than just determining whether or not you qualify for a mortgage.
 Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.

-What can you do to raise your FICO score?
-Unfortunately, not much.
+Unfortunately, there isn't a lot you can do to immediately improve your credit score.
 Some companies promise quick fixes, but they can't do anything different than what you can do — for free.
-You should remove any incorrect data on your credit report, which is the only way to quickly improve your credit score.
+(Of course you can and should remove incorrect data on your credit report.)

 Know your FICO

-To improve your score, you've got to have the reports that the agencies use to build it, and of course, you need the score itself.
-Fair Isaac, the company that offered the original FICO score, sells scores on myFICO.com.
-It's inexpensive to get your FICO from all three agencies, along with your credit report.
-Also available are information and online tools that help you understand how to improve your FICO score.
+Before you can improve your score, you have to get your score and ensure that the credit reports from each agency are correct.
+Fair Isaac, the corporation that offered the original FICO credit score, sells FICO scores on its website: myFICO.com.
+It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three reporting agencies.
+Also available are information and tools that help you improve your FICO score.

-You can get a free credit report once per year from all three credit reporting agencies at AnnualCreditReport.com.
+You can get a federally-mandated free credit report every year from the three major credit reporting agencies when you visit AnnualCreditReport.com.
 These reports do not include a free credit score, but it's very inexpensive to get one at the same time.

-Armed with this info, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Armed with this info, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.